 The operations manager is responsible for developing the budget and tracking spending throughout the transition.
 The budget must account for a variety of factors, including the number of paid staff vs. volunteers, stipends for travel or housing (should the transition decide to offer them), and expenses not covered by GSA funding during the pre-election period such as consultant costs.
 Executing a presidential transition can be costly, from early planning through to the inauguration.
-Based on dollars appropriated for the most recent presidential transition teams to raise millions of dollars.
+Based on dollars appropriated for the most recent presidential transitions, federal support may cover only a portion of the total cost, requiring the transition teams to raise millions of dollars.
 The operations manager, or a designated staff member, must therefore work with the campaign fundraising staff to identify sufficient private funding to cover the additional costs of the transition.
 The ideal operations manager should be comfortable tracking finances for a large organization and coordinating large amounts of time-sensitive resources.